markatots/qMaruPL/README.md

 # Hello
 I'm Katsuaki Maruno, Otsuka Corporation.
 I'm studying English now.
-This qlik extension allows you to show custom tables.
+This qlik extension enables you to make tables easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
+So to speak, maruPL helps you classify measures by some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables.

 # Get started
 Get the zip file: "maruPL.YYYY.MM.dd.zip"
-I recommend that you get the newest one.
+I recommend that you get the latest one.
 You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
 Upload the zip file via your QMC.
 Then "maruPL" qlik extenstion will be installed.

 ## Overall
 Property names are subject to change because I'm not satisfied with the names.
-I try to avoid causing any effect to existing apps.
+Of course, I try to avoid causing any unfaborable effect to existing apps, though.
-But for now, I named the parts of the extension properties as follows.
+Anyway, I named the parts of the extension properties as follows.
 ![image_description1](https://user-images.githubusercontent.com/95951577/146526354-6970e88a-0934-4ca5-9b3e-7f71ea69a646.png)